 I came across one that I liked but could not get to work on the IIS web server.
 So, after not coming up with another alternative, I took the advice of a fellow programmer named David on the website Experts Exchange«.
 David suggested I create my own, so I would have complete control over what it does and would ensure it worked in IIS, so that is what I did.

-Instead of reinventing the wheel, I searched for a premade JQuery multiple upload script with thumbnail for ASP.NET.
-I did not care if it supported vb.net, as I would be able to convert it over to VB if needed quickly using the online conversion tool, Telerik.«.
+Instead of reinventing the wheel, I searched for a premade JQuery multiple upload script with thumbnails for ASP.NET.
+I did not care if it supported vb.net, as I could quickly convert it over to VB using the online conversion tool Telerik.«.

 After a quick 2-minute search, I found a thread on aspsnippets.com« which did precisely what I was needing.

-The code only uploads files to a designated folder in code, so the rest I had to do on my own, and so I started harming away at the code to make it work to what I needed it to do.
+The code only uploads files to a designated folder in the code, so the rest I had to do on my own, and so I started hammering away at the code to make it work to what I needed it to do.

 In the script below, you will find everything you need to make it work straight from the box.
 An instructional video will also be available when the site is live to help you through any issues you may encounter along the way.